Skip to main content

 - familiarity with relevant sources and their circulation in Italy and beyond

-The training in the new field (late ancient philosophy) and language (Ancient Greek) has been successfully completed during the 24-month stay at the partner organization.
+The training in the new field (late ancient philosophy) was successfully completed during the 24-month stay at the partner organization.

-LAAA is showing the importance of the legacy of the Renaissance in the history of classical scholarship, intellectual history, and history of Western philosophy.
+LAAA has shown the importance of the legacy of the Renaissance in the history of classical scholarship, intellectual history, and history of Western philosophy.
 The approach to the ‘reemergence of the classics’ has hitherto taken an ahistorical turn, one which neglects the legacy of centuries of classical scholarships – especially of classical scholarship produced in the period 1400-1600.
 For while the role of 15th and 16th-century humanists in the revival of classical texts is unanimously recognized and widely discussed, their role in the later transmission of those texts still hovers in the background of previous research.
-Scholars have discussed how the humanists worked on the letter and the spirit of classical texts, zealously restoring, translating and interpreting them for their Latin readers.
+Scholars have discussed how the humanists worked on the letter and the spirit of classical texts, zealously restoring, translating, and interpreting them for their Latin readers.
 However, the crucial issue of how the humanists’ editions, translations, and commentaries influenced the later reception of those texts never succeeded to come center stage.
-LAAA is successfully challenging this view, as it is shown in the recent volume co-edited by the ER, 'Harmony and Contrast: Plato and Aristotle in the Early Modern Period' (Oxford: Oxford University Press, 2021).
+LAAA has begun to challenge this view, as is shown in her monograph 'Marsilio Ficino and the Platonic Aristtole: The Commentary on Theophrastus' (Oxford University Press, 2022) and her co-edited volume, 'Harmony and Contrast: Plato and Aristotle in the Early Modern Period' (Oxford: Oxford University Press, 2021)

-The expected results will converge in a new view of the potent and long-standing influence of Renaissance classical scholarship in the almost four centuries between the beginning of the Renaissance itself and the rise of modern classical scholarship in 18th century Germany, and even beyond.
-This new perspective on the historical narrative of how modernity has appropriated classical antiquity (through late antiquity) has the potential to reshape our relation with both the classics and historical categories such as 'antiquity' and 'modernity'.
-It promotes a deeper understanding of the dynamics that informed the human past, contributing in this way important social and cultural insights for modern society.
+The research results contributed to a new view of the potent and long-standing influence of Renaissance classical scholarship in the almost four centuries between the beginning of the Renaissance itself and the rise of modern classical scholarship in 18th-century Germany, and even beyond.
+This new perspective on the historical narrative of how modernity has appropriated classical antiquity (through late antiquity) has the potential to reshape our relationship with both the classics and historical categories such as 'antiquity' and 'modernity'.
+It promotes a deeper understanding of the dynamics that informed the human past, contributing in this way to important social and cultural insights for modern society.

 book cover